skippyskiddy/skippyskiddy/README.md

 Feel free to explore my projects and reach out if you have any questions or opportunities.
-Thanks for stopping by, I hope we cross paths in the road to positive impact!
+Thanks for stopping by!